Feel Better... Live Better

 making resolutions all together because your best laid plans always seem to

+fail.
 Don't get me wrong; resolutions are a good thing.
 This is not

 supposed to be a stressful process.
 Just like anything else, there is an